SciELO: Technology

 Articles are sent to SciELO by publishers in XML or HTML+SGML, using a variety of article DTDs.

 The SGML DTD was used until 2013, when SciELO started to offer the Journal Article Tag Suite (JATS) DTD standard for XML deposites.
 Using to Markup XML a macro in a proprietary desktop application (Microsoft Office Word - DOCX).

 In the SciELO portals, received JATS-articles are converted via XSLT to HTML, and "SGML+HTML pack" articles use the HTML content (in general a handmade PDF-to-HTML conversion).
 This process may reveal errors that are reported back to the publisher for correction.
 Graphics are also converted to standard formats and sizes.
 The original and converted forms are archived.
 The converted form is moved into a relational database, along with associated files for graphics, multimedia, or other associated data.
 Many publishers also provide PDFs of their articles, and these are made available without change.

 Bibliographic citations are (SGML or XML) parsed and automatically linked to the associated articles in SciELO and resources on publishers' Web sites.
 Unresolvable references, such as journals or particular articles not yet available at one of these sources, are tracked in the database and automatically come "live" when the resources become available.

 An in-house indexing system provides search capability.

-Tools
+Conversion tools

 Multiple tools exist to allow creation, editing and conversion for SciELO XML.
 They range from simple crude converters to full blown XML converters.